|Cash Back Rating:||2.9 / 5|

 No annual fee, but there’s a catch

 Though the card doesn’t technically have an annual fee, you’ll have to purchase a Sam’s Club membership (at an annual cost of $45) if you don’t have one already.
-The silver lining, however, is that the card’s sign-up bonus — which comes in the form of a $55 statement credit when you open your account on SamsClub.com and spend $55 in purchases within 30 days of opening the account — does cover the membership fee for the first year.
+The silver lining, however, is that the card’s sign-up bonus — which comes in the form of a $30 statement credit when you open your account on SamsClub.com and spend $30 in purchases within 30 days of opening the account — does reduce this cost to just $15.

 But make sure not to hoard your cash back – your rewards will go down the drain if you don’t redeem them by Dec.
 31 each year.
 In addition, cardholders whose memberships lapse before February will lose all the cash rewards they built up throughout the year.
-It’s also important to note that if you cancel your membership after getting your check, you’ll need to obtain a one-day pass to gain access to a Sam’s Club for redemption purposes.)
+It’s also important to note that if you cancel your membership after getting your check, you’ll need to obtain a one-day pass to gain access to a Sam’s Club for redemption purposes.

-These limits on receiving and redeeming rewards may be a turnoff if you don’t want to be locked into a Sam’s Club membership or would rather use your cash back rewards immediately.
+These limits on receiving and redeeming rewards may be a turnoff if you don’t want to be locked into a Sam’s Club membership or you’d rather use your cash back rewards immediately.